Are You Allergic to Your Toilet Paper?

 Discovering my toilet paper allergy

 It all started about three years ago with what my gynecologist and I initially thought was a yeast infection.
 After the visit, I was simply told to purchase an over-the-counter medication known as "Monistat" to treat it.
 Whether it helped or was just a coincidence, it would get better around the same time as using Monistat, but it would always return shortly after.
 It quickly became a once-a-month thing.
 I returned to the gynecologist who seemed stumped.
-I was tested and retested for a slew of sexually transmitted diseases for which all results were negative.
-I was asked if I used harsh or scented soaps / bath products which can sometimes cause irritations, but I didn't use any products like that.
+I was tested and retested for a slew of STIs for which all results were negative.
+I was asked if I used harsh or scented soaps / bath products which can sometimes cause irritations, but I didn't use any products like that nor did I begin using any new ones.
 This went on for approximately three years (yikes) until I recently began trial and error with which toilet paper I was using.
 After years and countless tears of deep frustration, I'm finally symptom free.
 For those who also suffer like I did, I really want to help by sharing what I discovered on my journey of being free from the nasty effects of a toilet paper allergy.

 A toilet paper allergy can be pretty embarrassing.
 It felt like an extremely itchy , painful yeast infection without the yeast infection-like discharge.
 Slight swelling and redness of the labia can also occur.
 These symptoms can also affect your bum.
 In short, it causes a condition known as vulvitis.
 For me, an untreated toilet paper allergy became debilitating and sob-inducing.
-The fact that no one, even my doctors, had no answers just made it all the more frustrating.
-I couldn't date or have a relationship because intercourse had become impossibly painful and it was just too embarrassing for me to talk about.
-However, there is hope and I'm here to share with you how I dealt with my condition!
+The fact that no one, even my doctors, had any answers just made it all the more frustrating.
+I felt forced to give up on dating or getting close to anyone like that during this time because intimacy was out of the question and I was too embarrassed to talk about it.
+However, there is hope and I'm here to share with you how I dealt with my condition.

-The most common culprit that causes reactions from toilet paper is the chlorine bleach that manufacturers use to make the tissue look "white" and "fresh".
+The most common culprit that causes reactions from toilet paper is the chlorine bleach that manufacturers use to make the toilet paper look "white" and "fresh" (when they're anything but!).
 There are tons of other chemicals involved in the complicated process of making bath tissue, but many companies refuse to reveal exactly what all of these are due to "proprietary trade secrets".
 That is really upsetting since people's lives can be affected by their products in profound ways.
-What you can be sure of though is that the nicer, fluffier, softer, and fragrant the toilet paper is the more extensive the use of harsh chemicals are.
+What you can be sure of though is the nicer and more luxurious a toilet paper product seems to be or is, the harsher the chemicals and processes they used to make it are.
+The level of luxury of a toilet paper product seemed to be directly correlated with the severity of my symptoms.
 Chances are if you have this sensitivity, you will have to give up on super fluffy and absorbent toilet paper in exchange for something less processed.
-Trust me though, it's worth it in the end.
+But trust me, it is completely worth it to toss away those fancy Quilton ultra plush toilet paper rolls in exchange for your health and comfort back.

-This is the good part, because this condition is completely treatable!
+This is the good part, because this condition is completely manageable!
 The first thing you want to do is get rid of your chlorine-bleached toilet paper (duh) and grab yourself something that is chlorine-bleach free.
 This will usually be listed on the outside packaging as companies are finally realizing that there is a market for products that aren't so harsh.
 The first one I tried was toilet paper.
 As with most toilet paper that is less processed, it won't be as soft but your posterior will thank you.
-My condition instantly improved by switching, but since I wanted to know what all of my options were, I did the hard work for you and continued to try out different products.
-Everyone is a little different and won't react the same way, but it is helpful to know which products you can use in case the store doesn't carry or runs out of your regular brand.
-Seventh Generation's unbleached also makes a bath tissue that is whitened without chlorine-bleach, and I think it was a little softer than Seventh Generation's version.
-Green Forest
+My condition instantly improved by simply switching to a non-chlorine bleached brand.
+However, I suggest that you try a few different brands before settling on something for a couple of different reasons: 1) Everyone reacts differently and you may experience better results with a slightly different brand 2) Explore your options in case one of them becomes unavailable to you for some reason Seventh Generation's unbleached

 Most people's symptoms will completely disappear when they've tossed their chlorine-bleached varieties, but in my case, although greatly improved, I was still exhibiting slight symptoms.
 It turns out, you can also be sensitive to the wood pulp in toilet paper.
 There are some new treeless products on the market made from bamboo that are not whitened with chlorine bleach.
 I found and bought which is made from bamboo, hypoallergenic, additive and fragrance free.
 After switching to this toilet paper, I am completely free of the painful symptoms of vulvitis caused by other bath tissues.
 There are a few other bamboo toilet papers out there such as one made by Caboo that are probably worth trying.
 Additionally, paper made from bamboo is more eco friendly and also softer than recycled paper made from trees.
 NooTrees